Updated: July 13th, 2025

 • Branch out and try these methods with other vegetables – you might just find a new favorite!

 I understand how hard it can be to change old habits, especially those so firmly a part of our culture.
-But while that study only showed an association between French fries and mortality, not a causal effect, the information should be enough to give you pause.
+But while research shows an association between fried foods and mortality, not a causal effect, the information should be enough to give you pause.

 Choosing healthy foods is essential to good health, but it’s not enough.
 For the biggest impact, you also need to decline the unhealthy choices most of the time.
 And when you recognize how much better you feel, I think you’ll agree it’s worth it.
 So, step away from the fried food, and give yourself the gift of a long, healthy, satisfying life!